 This was not the first time that Miller and Valasek had broken into a vehicle's computer system.
 In 2013, they successfully hacked a Ford Escape and a Toyota Prius.
 At the time, critics were quick to claim that the cybersecurity experts were only able to accomplish this feat by creating a wired connection to the vehicles' onboard computers.

 In response to that criticism, Miller and Valasek said that wireless attacks were already a reality, and pointed to research done in 2010 by a group of academics at the University of Washington and the University of California, San Diego.
 The researchers were able to wirelessly infiltrate the same systems that Miller and Valasek targeted in their 2013 efforts.
-In Valasek’s words, the point of their endeavor wasn’t to show that a hacker could get inside a car’s system, but rather that they could “do a lot of crazy things once [they were] inside.”
+In Valasek's words, the point of their endeavor wasn't to show that a hacker could get inside a car's system, but rather that they could "do a lot of crazy things once inside."

 Nevertheless, the criticism sparked their desire to hack a car wirelessly.
 Before settling on the Jeep Cherokee as their target, the two experts investigated and rated the cybersecurity measures of 24 vehicles.
 While the Jeep was determined to be the weakest, other popular brands like the Cadillac Escalade and the Infiniti Q50 were also considered to be remarkably vulnerable to digital threats.